simplex-chat/simplexmq/protocol/simplex-messaging.md

 `port` is optional, the default TCP port for SMP protocol is 5223.

-`serverIdentity` is a required hash of the server certificate SPKI block (without line breaks, header and footer) used by the client to validate server certificate during transport handshake (see [Appendix A](#appendix-a))
+`serverIdentity` is a required hash of the server certificate SPKI block (without line breaks, header and footer) used by the client to validate server certificate during transport handshake (see [Transport connection](#transport-connection-with-the-smp-server))

-## SMP procedure v8
+## SMP procedure

-The SMP procedure of creating a simplex queue on SMP server with v8 of the protocol is explained using participants Alice (the recipient) who wants to receive messages from Bob (the sender).
+The SMP procedure of creating a simplex queue on SMP server is explained using participants Alice (the recipient) who wants to receive messages from Bob (the sender).

 To create and start using a simplex queue Alice and Bob follow these steps:

 1. Alice creates a simplex queue on the server:

-   1. Decides which SMP server to use (can be the same or different server that Alice uses for other queues) and opens secure encrypted transport connection to the chosen SMP server (see [Appendix A](#appendix-a)).
+   1. Decides which SMP server to use (can be the same or different server that Alice uses for other queues) and opens secure encrypted transport connection to the chosen SMP server (see [Transport connection](#transport-connection-with-the-smp-server)).

    2. Generates a new random public/private key pair (encryption key - `EK`) that she did not use before to agree a shared secret with Bob to encrypt the messages.